EECS-NTNU/bismo/doc/hardware.md

 The environment variables are `M (dpaDimLHS)`, `K (dpaDimCommon)` and `N (dpaDimRHS)`.
 For instance, `export M=2 K=64 N=2; make all` will generate a 2x64x2 overlay.

-*Special note for hardware-software cosimulation:* The overlay configuration for hardware-software cosimulation is specified separately in `Settings.emuInstParams` under `src/main/scala/Main.scala`.
-Note that running cosimulation for large instances may take a long time.

 ## Resource Characterization Flow
 You can run the characterization flow to see how the FPGA resource usage